 - Equipment: no fancy equipment required, use a Dutch oven with a tight fitting lid, or a deep-based casserole pan with a lid to stew the beef.

-- This dish is easily adapted for gluten free diners.
-Replace the flour with a gluten free plain flour and ensure that the beef stock you are using is also gluten free.
+- For gluten free diners, replace the flour with a gluten free plain flour and ensure that the beef stock you are using is also gluten free.

 - For dairy free diners simply omit the butter when finishing off the gravy.